xiaolinana/Juicedms_HighScores/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following
+To learn more about Next.js, take a look at the following resources:

+- [Ne